hurkansah/flir_boson/README.md

 Based on https://github.com/astuff/flir_boson_usb

-ROS package combined with Boson SDK package(https://flir.netx.net/file/asset/46046/original/attachment) so the camera parameters like in GUI can be changable with using Dynamic Reconfiguration.
+ROS package combined with Boson SDK package(https://flir.netx.net/file/asset/46046/original/attachment) so the camera parameters like in GUI for 8-bit image can be changable with using Dynamic Reconfiguration.
+Also, you can set thermal image output to 16 bit raw thermal image.
 Also you can change additional settings with using this repo and SDK Document(https://flir.netx.net/file/asset/12950/original/attachment)

 Prerequisite: